 The Forested Wetland Effectiveness Project (FWEP) is a keystone program within the WetSAG's workplan as it provides a scientific foundation from which to evaluate how forest harvest undertaken under current forest practice rules changes forested wetland hydrology and ecology.
 CMER and Policy recommended prioritizing this program following a WetSAG field trip with Ecology Wetlands Program staff that raised concerns about the potential effects of timber harvest on the function of forested wetlands and their hydrologically connected streams.
-Currently, the rules give limited protection to forested wetlands, and little is known about the effects of harvest on forested wetland hydrology and ecology.
-This project will look at the effectiveness of forest practices prescriptions to protect, maintain, and restore aquatic resources, namely water quality and wetland hydrologic and ecological functions (CMER 2021).
+Little is known about the effects of harvest on forested wetland hydrology and ecology, and currently the Forest Practices rules require minimal soil disturbance within forested wetlands but no buffers.